Personal Injury

 How asbestos in schools can impact your child’s health

 It is reported that around 80% of state school buildings in England could still contain asbestos.
-Here, we take a look at the risk this can pose to pupils, teachers and staff members if it is not handled correctly.
+Here, we take a look at the risk asbestos in schools presents, and the effects of asbestos exposure on children and staff members if it is not handled correctly.

 The risks that asbestos poses have been widely commented upon in recent years, and it is now generally understood and accepted that exposure to even low levels of asbestos dust and fibre can present potentially lethal danger.